kenjasim/geranium/README.md

 #### Testing Machines

 The testing virtual machines can be found at https://www.icloud.com/iclouddrive/0mBc558CSjw7Cc2HFCMCjnbQw#virtual-machines.
-If the gateway ip to your network is not 192.168.0.1 then you may need to change the IP addresses of the virtual machines.
+If the gateway IP to your network is not 192.168.0.1 then you may need to change the IP addresses of the virtual machines.

 __Attack__ - For Kali Linux the static IP can be changed from the command line.
 First the file ```/etc/network/interfaces``` needs to be altered.
 Inside that file these lines were added
 ```